Dear Professor McGonagall,

-How is a muggle selected to be a student at Hogwarts?
+How is a Muggle selected to be a student at Hogwarts?
 Did you go to Hogwarts when you were younger?
-Now that you are headmistress who is head of Grifendor?
-In Harry’s fifth year you said you would help Harry become a Aour, did you really?
+Now that you are headmistress who is head of Gryffindor?
+In Harry’s fifth year you said you would help Harry become a Auror, did you really?
 Now I have some good comments about you, you have been my favorite Professor.
 I love how you give Harry discipline and you were one of his biggest supporter!
 I’m so excited that I can actually send a letter to you!

 With deep love